brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/FatalError/Index.rst

 Activation in the php code
 --------------------------

-| This is the mos efficiant way to activate the handler, because is it only active where it is needed.
+| This is the mos efficient way to activate the handler, because is it only active where it is needed.
 The slowdown will be minimal.

 .. code-block:: php